vonglasow/atoum-documentation/source/en/start_with_atoum.rst

 A PHAR (PHp ARchive) is created automatically on each modification of atoum.

 PHAR is an archive format for PHP application.
-Availaible since PHP 5.3.

 Installation